Constructive subsampling of finite frames with applications in optimal function recovery: Introduction

 The paper mainly deals with the question of how to choose a well-conditioned subframe out of a given frame.
 The notion of a frame goes back to Duffin and Schaeffer~\cite{DuScha52}.
 Let $H$ be a complex Hilbert space with scalar product $\langle\cdot,\cdot\rangle$ and norm $\|\cdot\|$.
 A countable subset $(\bm y^i)_i$ in $H$ is said to be a \emph{frame} if there are constants $0<A\le B<\infty$ such that

-We are mostly interested in finite frames where the underlying Hilbert space $H$ is finite dimensional, see e.g.\ Casazza and Kutyniok~\cite{CK13}, and which are additionally assumed to only consist of finitely many elements, i.e.\ systems $(\bm y^i)_{i=1}^M \subset \mathds C^{m}$.
-The question of finding good subframes in such a system is rather fundamental and important for many applications ranging from graph sparsifiers \cite{BaSpSr09,SpSr11}, the Kadison-Singer problem \cite{MaSpSr15,Wea2004}, to optimal discretization and sampling recovery of multivariate functions \cite{KrUl19,KrUl20,NaSchUl20,LiTe20,Temlyakov20,PU21}.
+We are mostly interested in frames consisting of finitely many elements in some finite dimensional Hilbert space $H$, see e.g.\ Casazza and Kutyniok~\cite{CK13} for an introduction to finite frame theory.
+Systems of this kind may be represented by $(\bm y^i)_{i=1}^M \subset \mathds C^{m}$ with $M\ge m$.
+The question of finding good subframes in such a system is rather fundamental and important for many applications ranging from graph sparsifiers \cite{BaSpSr09,SpSr11}, the Kadison-Singer problem \cite{MaSpSr15,Wea2004}, to optimal discretization and sampling recovery of multivariate functions \cite{DKU22,KrUl19,KrUl20,NaSchUl20,LiTe20,Temlyakov20,PU21}.
+In this context, let us also mention the possibility of generating `approximations' of Hadamard matrices, a problem which has been considered in~\cite{DoRu22} for example.
+Subsampling of a tight Hadamard frame $(\bm y^i)_{i=1}^M$, where all entries of the $\bm y^i$ are $\pm 1$ (or in a complex setting of modulus $1$), may lead to an almost square Hadamard-type matrix with good condition.

 As a first step, we put forward a simple random subsampling strategy in \textbf{Section~\ref{sec:weighted_random}}.
 For the index set $\{1,\ldots,M\}$ of the intial system let us subsequently use the short-hand notation $[M]$.
 Theorem~\ref{thm:frame_sub} shows that drawing elements $\by^i$, $i\in[M]$, according to the probabilities $\varrho_i:=\|\by^i\|^2_2/(\sum_j \|\by^j\|^2_2)$ yields a reweighted subframe $(\varrho_i^{-1/2} \by^i)_{i\in J}$ with similar frame bounds, with high probability provided $|J|=\mathcal{O}(m\log m)$.
 In terms of computational complexity this strategy is very efficient.
 It is not optimal with respect to the number of frame elements, however.